Project-Books/book-project/CONTRIBUTING.md

 `$ git rebase --continue`

-You'll need to run steps 3 and 4 _n_ number of times, where n is the number of commits that you are rewriting.
+You'll need to run steps 3 and 4 _n_ number of times, where n represents the number of commits that you are rewriting.

 _Step 5:_